biopython/biopython/DEPRECATED.rst

 in release 1.77, in favor of a ``__format__`` method that can be used from the ``format`` built-in function.
 This decision was reversed in release 1.79.
-The ``search`` method of the ``Instances`` class in ``Bio.motifs`` was deprecated in release 1.82.
+The ``search`` method of the ``Instances`` class in ``Bio.motifs`` was deprecated in release 1.82, and removed in release 1.86.
 Instead of ``instances.search(sequence)``, ``sequence.search(instances)`` can be used, where sequence is a Seq object.
 This allows instances to have different lengths.
 The ``version`` parameter of the ``weblogo`` method of the ``Motif`` class in ``Bio.motifs`` was deprecated in release 1.83.
 Using the parameter has no effect.

-The ``Instances`` class and the ``instances`` argument of the ``Motif`` class initializer in ``Bio.motifs`` were deprecated in release 1.82.
+The ``Instances`` class and the ``instances`` argument of the ``Motif`` class initializer in ``Bio.motifs`` were deprecated in release 1.82, and removed in release 1.86.
 Instead of

 >>> from Bio.motifs import Instances
 >>> instances = Instances([Seq('ACGT'), Seq('ACCT'), Seq('AAGT')])